ipatop/Genomics_withR/docs/04-chipSeq.md

 ## attr(,"package")
 ## [1] "GenomicFeatures"
 ```
-Now we can actually extract the gen location from the annotation that we created
+Now we can actually extract the gene location from the annotation that we created

 ```r
 ge <- genes(txdb, columns=c("tx_name", "gene_id", "tx_type")) #get the genes genomic ranges